-Professor Milena Sterio will discuss legal aspects of maritime piracy in the Middle East.
+Professor Milena Sterio will discuss the legal aspects of maritime piracy in the Middle East.
 Maritime piracy attacks have plagued the Middle east for the past decade.
-Pirates have operated out of the Horn of Africa, and Somalia in particular, and have posed serious problems to maritime shipping as well as to the safety of maritime navigation.
-Professor Sterio will explore the legal definition of piracy under international law, as well as jurisdictional issues related to the prosecution of piracy suspects.
-Professor Sterio will also explore human rights issues related to piracy prosecution, and she will also focus on the prosecution of juvenile piracy suspects.
-Finally, Professor Sterio will describe regional approaches adopted by piracy-affected countries in the Middle East in combatting maritime piracy.
+Pirates have operated out of the Horn of Africa (Somalia in particular), and have posed serious problems to maritime shipping as well as to the safety of maritime navigation.
+She will explore the legal definition of piracy under international law, as well as jurisdictional issues related to the prosecution of piracy suspects.
+She will also explore human rights issues related to piracy prosecution, with a focus on the prosecution of juvenile piracy suspects.
+Finally, she will describe regional approaches adopted by piracy-affected countries in the Middle East towards combating maritime piracy.

 About the Speaker(s)